Federico Gatti: Style of play

 Gatti is a robust, right-footed, centre-back who is tall.
 According to Andrea Gigante writing for 90min.com, attributed Gatti's technique and vision to previous experience as a midfielder; he also has a strong personality and is strong in the air.
 According to Domenico Marchese writing for La Repubblica, Gatti excels at man-to-man marking.
 According to Pro Patria sporting director Sandro Turotti, Gatti can play in a four-man defence and can also play centre-right in a three-man defence as he did for Pro Patria.

 Personal life

 Gatti is an only child; his father Ludovico was a sporting director during his experience at Pavarolo.

 At the age of 17, Federico Gatti left school and started working, following his father's unemployment.
-Gatti worked as a bricklayer and as window manufacturer, repaired roofs and worked at markets for nine-to-ten hours a day until 2018.
+Gatti worked as a bricklayer and as a window manufacturer, repaired roofs and worked at markets for nine to ten hours a day until 2018.
 Gatti would train in the evenings, having dinner at 23:00 and would get up between 03:00 and 04:00.
 Gatti's career has also been compared to that of Moreno Torricelli, who played amateur football and was a joiner before signing with Juventus in 1992.

 Gatti considers Juventus' defender Giorgio Chiellini as his idol.
 Prior to switching positions from midfielder to defender, Frank Lampard, Steven Gerrard, Adel Taarabt and Radja Nainggolan had been his inspirations.